History and Faith in Amman and Jerusalem

-Visas for US citizens can be obtained at the airport in Jordan and at the border crossing into Israel.
+- Visas for US citizens can be obtained at the airport in Jordan and at the border crossing into Israel.
 Citizens of other countries should check with the director or with the websites of the Jordanian and Israeli embassies in the US.

 - There will be additional short visits, covered by the program as well, e.g., to locations within the greater Amman metropolitan area, three Umayyad desert castles, the Crusader castle of al-Karak, and various historical and religious sites in Jerusalem.

-Cell phones or telephone cards may be purchased in Jordan.
+- Cell phones or telephone cards may be purchased in Jordan.

-Applicants must have a GPA minimum of 2.0.
+Applicants must have a GPA minimum of 2.0

-Official transcript required for first-semester transfer students and non-JMU students.
+- Official transcript required for non-JMU and first semester transfer students.

 All dates are tentative and subject to change

-ARAB 446: Bilad al-Sham (Greater Syria): 2,000 Years of History and Culture (3 credits)
+ARAB 446: Special Topics in Arabic Literature: Bil¿d al-Sh¿m (Greater Syria): 2,000 Years of History and Culture (3 credits)

-ARAB 448: Conversational Levantine Arabic (3 credits)
+ARAB 448: Special Topics in Arabic Linguistics: Conversational Levantine Arabic (3 credits)

-ARAB 490: Beginner Arabic Conversation (3 credits)
+ARAB 490: Special Studies in Arabic: Beginner Arabic Conversation (3 credits)